Questions? Call or text anytime 📞 818-446-9627

 3. The Catastrophe: The search results present you with a terrifying, worst-case scenario.

-4. The Anxiety Spike: Your anxiety skyrockets, producing real physical symptoms (like a racing heart), which you then misinterpret as further evidence of the terrible disease.
+4. The Anxiety Spike: Your anxiety skyrockets, producing real (like a racing heart), which you then misinterpret as further evidence of the terrible disease.

 5. The Compulsive Search: You search for more information to try and relieve the anxiety, and the cycle begins again, stronger this time.